-Have you ever wanted to get started with canning food at home, but were put off by the cost?
-We’ve put together a cheap canning equipment list, detailed below.
-For around $15, you can get started with boiling water bath canning by using equipment you probably already own.
-For safe, tested, free canning recipes, download the USDA Home Canning Guide from the Internet.
+Do you want to can food at home, but are put off by the cost?
+For around $15, you pull together most of the essential equipment by using equipment you probably already own.
+Below we list a detailed, but cheap canning equipment list.
+To obtain safe canning recipes, download the free booklet, USDA Home Canning Guide.
 To preserve food in jars, you must use bona fide canning jars, screw bands, and new lids — a dozen will cost about $10.
-Keep reading to find out what equipment and tools you need to safely preserve food, including jams, tomatoes, salsas, fruits, relish and pickled vegetables.
+Keep reading to find out essential equipment and tools you need to safely preserve food by canning.
+The easiest foods to preserve include jams, tomatoes, salsas, fruits, vegetable relish, and pickled vegetables.

-The essential equipment includes a stockpot or canner with a cover, canning jars, lids and screw bands or rings.
-The one other tool that I consider essential is a jar lifter.
-There is simply no safer, easier way to add and remove jars from a BWB canner.
-(The canner is filled with hot water, and the jars are hot before filling and after processing.)
-A basic jar lifter costs between $2 and $5, making it well worth this small investment.
-The only other safe option is to use a jar rack that is designed to rest on the edge of the pot — this type of rack is typically included with the purchase of a BWB canner.
-A ladle and funnel complete the necessary tools, along with canning recipes that have been tested for safety.
+The essential equipment for BWB canning includes four items: a BWB canner, canning jars, new jar lids, and screw bands or rings.
+One other tool that I consider essential is a jar lifter.
+With a jar lifter, it is easy and safe to add and remove jars from the canner.
+A basic jar lifter costs around $5, making it well worth this small investment.
+The only other safe option is to use a BWB canner jar rack, one designed to rest on the edge of the pot.
+If you buy a BWB canner, it comes with a jar rack.
+A ladle, funnel, and tested canning recipes complete the necessary tools.

-Instead of a jar rack (about $7 to $10 when purchased separately), use the rack from a pressure canner if you have one, or a thin cotton or flour sack dish towel — thicker and synthetic towels often float and get in the way.
-Another option is a round trivet, steamer rack or cake cooling rack (if it’s sturdy enough) that fits the bottom of the pot (usually 10 or 12 inches in diameter).
-Still other home canners report using a layer of regular screw bands, stainless flatware (knives and forks) or bamboo chopsticks to cover the bottom of the pot — lashed together with cotton string or paper clips, if desired for stability.
-Another alternative is to fashion a rack made from strips of aluminum foil, rolled into lengths and weaved together into a network.
+Instead of a jar rack (about $7 to $10 when purchased separately), use the rack from a pressure canner if you have one, or a thin cotton or flour sack dish towel.
+Thicker and synthetic towels often float and get in the way.
+Another option is a round trivet, steamer rack or cake cooling rack (if it’s sturdy enough) that fits the bottom of the pot.
+Still other home canners report using a layer of regular screw bands, stainless flatware (knives and forks) or bamboo chopsticks to cover the bottom of the pot.
+Lash together any of these with cotton string or paper clips, if you want more stability.
+Still another alternative is to create a rack made from strips of twisted aluminum foil.
+Crush and roll strips of foil into lengths and weave them together into a “rack” network.

 Instead of a jar lifter (about $2 to $5 purchased separately) , use a canning rack that rests on the edge of the pot, or regular tongs with heavy rubber bands wrapped around the bare metal to increase the grip.
 However, as a safety measure, consider a jar lifter, even if you buy nothing else.